 If you haven’t already, make sure you mark the IRS reporting deadlines that apply to your filings.
 Set regular reminders to ensure you don’t wind up in a last-minute frenzy to submit your filing.
-See here for ACA reporting deadlines and here for 1099 reporting deadlines for Tax Year 2017.
+Review ACA reporting deadlines and 1099 reporting deadlines for Tax Year 2017.

 Plan Ahead & Get Organized